Library Frequently Asked Questions & Policies

 Screen readers - listening to ebooks and articles

 Many of our ebook databases have built-in screen readers that allow you to listen to ebooks and/or download MP3 files!
-Journal articles in EBSCO databases available in HTML format can also be listened-to online and/or saved in MP3 format (this feature is not available for articles only in PDF).
-The following are links to help guides discussing these features in their respective ebook databases:
+Journal articles in EBSCO databases available in HTML format can also be listened-to online and/or saved in MP3 format (these features are not available for articles and ebooks only in PDF).
+The following are links to help guides discussing these features in their respective databases:

 - ebrary help guide - see the section on "Installing the ebrary Unity Reader" (requires login if off-campus)

-- EBSCO text-to-speech - for ebooks available from EBSCO, and articles in HTML format.
+- EBSCO text-to-speech - works for EBSCO's eBook Collection, and for articles in HTML format, including those from APA's PsycARTICLES.
 Documents from the PEP Archive generally have this feature.
 Also includes instructions for downloading MP3 files.
 The "Listen" icon and link are available under the "Tools" menu on the right side of individual search results.

 - Gale Virtual Reference Library - see the section on "Listen to An Article/Download MP3" in the "Help" pages, which are accessible from the Gale navigation menu near the top right corner of the Gale screen.
 Or, watch this video on listening to Gale articles